 Now, moving on to Ivy Aldridge.
 She is a force to be reckoned with.
 I’ve never met a heroine as stubborn as her.
 Does that irritates me?
 The answer is no. Usually, heroines who are stubborn always irritates me, but Ivy isn’t.
 Well, Ivy isn’t just stubborn, but she’s also strong and tough, sassy, bossy, and feisty.
 She takes no one’s shit, and is very daring.
 Most women would cower in fear if they were taken against their will by a man like Cyrus, but Ivy is different.
 When she first appeared, I expected her to get scared of Cyrus, but she shocked the hell out of me by being bold.
 I didn’t expect that from her.
 I was like, “damn girl…you had the nerve to go up to him like that?”

-Ivy would surely surprise a lot of people.
-She is the EXACT heroine I want in all of fantasy and romance books.
-Comparing other heroines I’d known from all the books I’ve read before, Ivy Aldridge is a queen of all heroines.
+Ivy’s character would surely surprise a lot of people.
 When I said she’s strong and tough, I wasn’t lying.
 She never back down no matter how many times she was told to stay indoor.
 She never break even when she was tortured by a ruthless man like Boris.
 Her spirit is alive and strong inside of her which makes her a lot tougher than she look.
 From the start until the end of the story, she stays consistently strong.
 The way I see it, Ivy is Cyrus’ equal.
 There is no such thing as one is stronger than the other, both are strong just the same.
 I’m so thankful that this story exist, thanks to Ava for creating a female character like Ivy.

 I can confirmed that Cyrus and Ivy are my main favorite characters, but I do have a favorite side character too.
 Surprisingly, Trent which is Ivy’s older brother managed to make me liked him.
 He doesn’t appear much, but every time he does, I can totally see why he is so likable.
 I liked how he always did his best to protect his little sister from harmful men.
 Glad that he came to Cyrus and asked for help.
 Every time he was on the phone with Cyrus, he never failed to ask whether Ivy is fine or not.
 He cared for his sister, and he is the only man in their family that knows what to do.
 I feel bad for him and Ivy for having a father who doesn’t care about his children.
 Trent is a gem, his character doesn’t have an important role but he is still as likable as both Cyrus and Ivy.
 One thing I can say is that, stubbornness and cleverness surely runs in the family.